 Georgie Pollard with Ruy Anaya de la Rosa: Willow Circle

-This project will explore the production process of both materials.
-Pollard will use the charcoal to create large maps of The Living Classroom, depicting geographic features, plants, heritage narratives and creative endeavours that are informing the development of this educational hub for sustainable agriculture.
-Workshops will introduce school children to charcoal as an art material and engage them in drawing exercises that explore the value of bio-char and the properties of carbon.
+This project explores the production process of both materials.
+Apart from creating sculptural works and drawings, Georgie is staging workshops that introduce people of all ages to charcoal as an art material and engage them in drawing exercises that explore the value of bio-char and the properties of carbon.